DarrenOfficial/DarrenOfficial/README.md

 - 💬 Ask me about Network deployment, and any server related stuff
 - 📫 How to reach me: [me [at] darrennathanael [dot] com](mailto:me@darrennathanael.com)
 - ⛄️ Pronouns: He/Him
-- 🍪 Fun fact: I verymuch like cookies.
+- 🍪 Fun fact: I very much like cookies.
+- ☕ I know and use: Java, Kotlin, JS, Python, Docker, K8s ;Do you?

 # Contact Me: